 What is an MBA?

-An MBA is a wide-ranging generic degree which combines a practical approach with techniques to solve business problems.
-An MBA is quite common and is a widely accessible qualification.
+The MBA is a wide-ranging generic degree that combines a practical approach with techniques to solve business problems.
+So an MBA is quite common and is a widely accessible qualification.
 An MBA has often been considered the gold standard for employability in the widest sense of the business world.

 What is a DBA?

 A DBA equips you with the tools to conduct research and delve into the theories behind what is taught in an MBA but still takes a real-world stance.
 DBA can help you stand out from the crowd and ultimately publish in academic journals while specializing in single areas of interest to become an expert in a particular field.